Green Shirt: Are you waiting to get some punch?

 - Buffy the Vampire Slayer:

-- The show has a big one in its season 4 episode "Fear, Itself".
-At one point of the episode, a fear demon is accidentaly summoned ... but it turns out the demon is barely the size of a hand and poses no thread at all.
+- The show has a big one in its season 4 episode "Fear Itself".
+At one point in the episode, a fear demon is accidentally summoned ... but it turns out the demon is barely the size of a hand and poses no threat at all.

 - There is lots of build-up over the enigmatic Anointed One, Collin, his mysterious powers and his role in Buffy's battle with the Master.
 In the end, it basically boiled down to Collin escorting her to him.
 While he was supposed to take a more active role in season two as the Dragon Ascendant, the child actor was starting to hit puberty which wouldn't work for a character who couldn't age in-universe so he was killed shortly afterward.

-- Played with in the Season 5 premiere with Dracula.
-Though he demonstrates powers no other vampire in the series has, he's still treated like a bad joke by Spike, and easily defeated.
+- Played with in the Season 5 premiere "Buffy vs. Dracula".
+Though Dracula demonstrates powers no other vampire in the series has, he's still treated like a bad joke by Spike, and easily defeated.
 Subverted on his return in season eight.

 - The first two seasons of Longmire built up the fact that Walt would have to fight for reelection as sheriff against his younger, slicker and more political deputy Branch Connally.
 The election day finally arrives, both men give their final speeches and then Cady is in a serious car accident and both men forget all about the election to rush to her side.
 We only find out that Longmire won when the other candidate is told that he forgot to give his concession speech.
 The election is barely mentioned after that as the real climax of the second season begins.